 If GrainCorp assesses that a vessel presents a higher than acceptable risk of failing a marine, AQIS or related survey required under Regulation, GrainCorp may request that the customer provide assurance of the fitness or readiness of a vessel to load by procuring an ‘in transit’ marine surveyor report, either at the previous discharge port or at anchor at the Load Port.
 GrainCorp may refuse to accept a vessel ‘alongside’ to present for the marine, AQIS or related survey required under Regulation if such a request is not complied with, within three (3) Business Days.

-Any costs incurred in relation to Part C clause 35.1, shall be the responsibility of the customer.
+Any costs incurred in relation to clause 31.1, shall be the responsibility of the customer.

 GrainCorp may record all information relating to the vessel readiness to load performance of the customer, its shipping agents and shipping lines, and may incorporate this information into relevant CNA assessment procedures in the future.